 NYIT established EduPlus as part of its mission to improve access to opportunity for qualified students.
 The program provides supplemental enrichment for motivated students who would benefit from additional academic and personal support to reach their full potential.
 Freshmen applicants who demonstrate a passion for learning and a strong willingness to work toward their goals, but whose grades and test scores do not meet NYIT's regular admissions criteria, may be admitted to the EduPlus program at the Old Westbury or Manhattan campus.
-EduPlus provides a wide range of additional support that includes a required weekly skill-building class, academic monitoring, targeted individual tutoring, and personal and career counseling For additional information, please visit <a href="majorated-nyited-uplus-nyite
+EduPlus provides a wide range of additional support that includes a required weekly skill-building class, academic monitoring, targeted individual tutoring, and personal and career counseling For additional information.
+For additional information, please visit nyit.edu/admissions/eduplus.